 In an industry crowded with various splitter types, it’s difficult to determine which is best to meet your specific needs.
-Sample division plays an important role in sample testing and analysis.
+The sample division plays an important role in sample testing and analysis.
 A sample splitter allows a representative sample to be separated from a bulk quantity without changing its properties.

 Using the proper splitter can help you reduce variability in the lab significantly.
 Check out our helpful guidelines so you can choose the best splitter to meet your needs and get the job done error-free.